corelight/zeekjs/doc/index.rst

 Compiling Node.js from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start by fetching the sources_ or cloning the Node.js repository_ and check out an appropriate tag of the release you want to build.
+Start by fetching a `source tarball <https://nodejs.org/en/download/>`_, or cloning the `Node.js repository <https://github.com/nodejs/node>`_ and check out the tag of the release you want to build.
 Then, configure, compile and install it.

 .. code::